linuxciscoarnaud/ChestX-RayTuberculosisClassifier/README.md

 This is an implementation of a CNN-based tuberculosis diagnosis described in the paper: [Efficient Deep Network Architectures for Fast
 Chest X-Ray Tuberculosis Screening and Visualization](https://www.nature.com/articles/s41598-019-42557-4).
 It makes use of the deeplearning4j library.
+I trained the network using the Early Stopping technique to make sure i end up with the best model and avoid overfitting.
 The network is successively trained on two datasets: the Montgomery County chest X-ray set (MC) and the
 Shenzhen chest X-ray set, which can both be found [here](https://ceb.nlm.nih.gov/repositories/tuberculosis-chest-x-ray-image-data-sets/).

 ## Get it to work